reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 </Sandpack>

 In this example, the "external system" you synchronized to React state was the browser media API.
 You can use a similar approach to wrap legacy non-React code (like jQuery plugins) into declarative React components.

-Note that this example is slightly simplified.
-It doesn't handle the fact that the user may play or pause the video manually using the browser controls.
-It also doesn't handle when the browser prevents the media from playing.
-We're going to ignore this for now, and fix some of these problems in the Challenges section at the bottom.

 <DeepDive title="What happens if you call play() and pause() outside the effect?">